msween11/fMRA/README.md

 findz and center_BS are just technical files.

 FUNC_singlerun and SCRIPT_singlerun are functional and script versions of the same file.
 They do the same things if the parameters are set the same.
 They perform a single run of the algorithm in the paper on a signal f1,...,f4 with either an aperiodic or uniform shift distribution.

+N_vs_error.m generates two tables that contain the data for plotting error decay against sample size.
+The plotting file itself is to come.